As an evidence-based organisation, research is central at Yooralla.

 - An employer that encourages employee participation in research

 - A trusted source of advice to regulators, advocacy groups and governments.

-To use, participate in and lead research to:
+To use, participate in and lead research that:

-- Lead impactful research that matters to our customers and the broader community
+- Matters to our clients and the community

-- Support research that informs the design or our current and future services.
+- Informs the design of our current and future services

 To advocate for: